 The Florida Department of Education requires 6 semester hours of college credit to include at least 1 semester hour in teaching students with disabilities during each renewal period.
 The Florida Department of Education has guidelines concerning acceptable college credit equivalencies for Renewal, including guidelines for obtaining approval on the fldoe.org website.
-Use our Request Information Form to request approval from the Department of Education prior to enrolling.

 Professional Development topics appropriate for renewal include, but are not limited to: